mwangdakota/pages-uswds-jekyll/pages/topics/it.md

 *Note: Image- and video-based innovations that rely on the use of artificial intelligence should be submitted under the AI3 subtopic.*

 ### IT9.
-Mobile Computing and Internet of Things
+Mobile Computing, Internet of Things, Cyber-Physical Systems
-*Note: This subtopic includes IT-based innovations pertaining to IoT devices.
-Hardware innovations related to IoT should be submitted to the Internet of Things (I) topic.*
+*Note: This subtopic includes IT-based innovations pertaining to Internet of Things (IoT) and Cyber-Physical Systems (CPS).
+Hardware innovations related to IoT or CPS should be submitted to the Internet of Things (I) topic*

 ### IT10.
 Networking Technology
 *Note: This subtopic includes IT-based innovations pertaining to IoT networking technology.
 Hardware innovations related to IoT should be submitted to the Internet of Things (I) topic.*